 - 1 Garden hose adapter

-- 2 Flushing hose connector cap
+- 2 Flushing hose connector

-- 3 Flushing hose connector
+- 3 Flushing hose connector cap

 - (5) Connect the garden hose to a water tap.

 - (6) Make sure that the area around the watercraft is clear, and then start the engine.
-Immediately after the engine starts, fully turn the water supply on so that water
+Immediately after the engine starts, fully turn the water supply on so that wa-

-flows out continually from the jet thrust nozzle.
+ter flows out continually from the jet thrust nozzle.

 - (7) Run the engine at idling speed for about 3 minutes watching the engine condition.
 If the engine stops while flushing, turn the water supply off immediately and perform the procedure again from step 6.
 NOTICE: Do not supply water to the cooling water passages when the engine is not running.
 The water could flow back through the muffler into the engine, causing severe engine damage.
-[ECJ00122] - (8) Turn the water supply off. - (9) Discharge the remaining water out of the cooling water passages by alternately squeezing and releasing the throttle lever quickly for 10 to 15 seconds. - (10) Stop the engine. - (11) Remove the garden hose adapter, and then securely install the flushing hose connector cap by tightening it until it stops. - (12) Securely install the seat storage compartment and seats in their original positions.
+[ECJ00123] - (8) Turn the water supply off. - (9) Discharge the remaining water out of the cooling water passages by alternately squeezing and releasing the throttle lever quickly for 10 to 15 seconds. - (10) Stop the engine. - (11) Remove the garden hose adapter, and then securely install the flushing hose connector cap by tightening it until it stops. - (12) Securely install the seat in its original position.